A Bayesian Federated Learning Framework with Online Laplace Approximation: Experiments

 \subsection{Comparison and Analysis}

 Fig. \ref{mlp_a} and \ref{cnn_a} clearly show that our method achieves higher accuracy than other FL methods under various degrees of data heterogeneity.
 Overall, all methods performs very similarly for large $\alpha$.
 In contrast, with the decay of $\alpha$, the global accuracy of all methods falls, however our method only decreases slightly.
 As shown in Fig. \ref{fig.cnn} and \ref{cnn_a}, when $\alpha=0.01$ in the CIFAR10-CNN model, our method achieves $48.57\%$ global accuracy, which is $5\%$ higher than others.
 In fact, the best GA scores of FedAvg and FedCurv are only 43.34\% and 42.16\%, respectively.
-In addition, from Fig. \ref{FIGMLPC}, we can see that our method also achieves a faster convergence rate than FedAvg, especially when $N=20$.
+In addition, from Fig. \ref{FIGMLPC} and Tab. \ref{TAB.CIFAR10}, we can see that our method also achieves a faster convergence rate than FedAvg.
+We observed that despite hyperparameter tuning, such as local epoch counts $E$, both FedNova and SCAFFOLD performed poorly under such extremely imbalanced conditions, which aligns with observations from other research studies~\cite{li2022federated}.
+The performance of FedBE was also suboptimal, potentially due to additional LF induced by server-side training, leading to a decline in its LA compared to FedAvg.

 \textbf{Effect of mitigating local forgeting.} As discussed in Sec. \ref{SEC:Introduction} and \ref{SEC:PriorLoss}, mitigating LF indirectly can reduce AE as well.
 From Fig. \ref{Regression}, we can obtain similar observations.
 Specifically, Fig. \ref{Regression} demonstrates that both LA and GA are generally positively-correlated.
 In this experiment, the environment parameters $(N, \alpha)$ are fixed, and only the learning parameter is changed over the data points.
 Therefore, LF can be improved with suitable learning parameters, making GA become larger in the next round of aggregation.
 The phenomenon in Fig. \ref{Regression} sugessts that GA can be also reduced by minor LF.
 In summary, it is practical to improve the performance of FL by mitigating LF with regularization methods.

 \textbf{Learning hyperparameter sensitivity.} In this experiment, we employ our aggregation strategy, but without the use of the improved local training method.
 The effect of learning hyperparameters $E, lr, B$ on our method is similar to their effect on FedAvg, as shown in Fig. \ref{fig.mlp_hp}.
 However, the local CIFAR10-CNN models require longer training times for optimization than the MNIST-MLP model.
 As shown in Fig. \ref{fig.cnn}, in this case, we also observe that our method always achieves better results when $E$ increases.
 Additionally, we find that FedCurv only performs better than FedAvg when $\alpha$ is a moderate value.
 When setting $\alpha=1$, FedCurv with $\mu=10^4$ converges faster than FedAvg.
 If $\alpha$ is extremely small, FedCurv suffers from a lower convergence rate than FedAvg.
 As shown in Fig. \ref{fig.cnn}, the dramatic fluctuations of FedCurv over $\alpha$ and $\mu$ indicate the unstable effect of indirectly reducing AE during local training.
 In contrast, our method can directly reduce AE and then improve GA under various settings.